Lava filled Gassendi crater with buried mountain bases

-Seen here is the 110 km wide Gassendi crater, a candidate landing site for NASA's Apollo 17.
+Seen here is the 110 kilometers wide Gassendi crater, a candidate landing site for NASA's Apollo 17.

 Since its formation, Gassendi has been filled with lava, leaving only the central mountains and the crater rim protruding above the surface.
 Imagine entire mountain bases buried in a now-solidified lava sea!
 You also see long fractures or rilles laid throughout the crater, possibly a result of the impact that formed Gassendi.